 - Make sure you have enough bandwidth - check who else is using the broadband and kick them off if necessary!

 - Simple and reliable is better than complicated and flaky.

 - Check your background - no bright lights or windows.

 - Do a test recording and listen back on a similar device that your users will be using.

 - Audio is king!
-Ultimately good clear audio is far more important than pin sharp pictures.
+Ultimately good clear audio is far more important than super-high-quality pictures.
 Avoid reverberant spaces and keep close to your microphone.